 best things to do in Marrakesh

-Plus, it’s right next to the Dar El Bacha Musée Des Confluences – making it a good spot to wander historic Marrakesh.
+We stayed for a few nights and loved how charming, friendly and gorgeous the rooms were.
+Plus, it’s next to the Dar El Bacha Musée Des Confluences – making it a good spot to wander historic Marrakesh and stop off for their famous coffee House.

 Tarabel Riad - best things to do in Marrakesh

-We stayed here for the latter part of our trip to the city and it was such a welcome respite from the busy city streets.
+If you fancy a more prominent hotel outside the city’s hustle and bustle, book into the Oberoi (which we loved).
+We stayed here for the latter part of our trip to the town, and it was a welcome respite from the busy city streets.

 4.)
 Bahia Palace